PumpkinSeed/oss-standard/README.md

 ### Release guidelines

 - In special cases let's handle it in an automated way or go with the following steps by hand
-- Make sure `master` and `develop` branches are up-to-date
-- Use `git flow release` to create release branches, ex.: `git flow feature start v1.2.3`
 - Use [Semver 2](https://semver.org/) or language-specific best practices
-- Finish the release with git flow, ex.: `git flow feature finish v1.2.3`
+- Create annotated tag with `git tag -a v1.2.3`
-- Push the new changes `git push && git push --tags`
+- Push the new changes `git push --tags`

 ### Github PR additionals